 About the Disability Rights Working Group

-Experiences in Disability Rights law and How Law Schools Can Promote the Equality of Rights with Persons with Disabilities: as the Americans with Disabilities Act approaches its 30th anniversary, six prominent disability rights scholars and activists look back on their experiences with the disability rights movement and look forward to a future where every law student is exposed to people with disabilities and their impact on the law in their core curriculum.
+As the Americans with Disabilities Act approaches its 30th anniversary, six prominent disability rights scholars and activists look back on their experiences with the disability rights movement and look forward to a future where every law student is exposed to people with disabilities and their impact on the law in their core curriculum.

 Disability Rights and Workplace Discrimination in the Time of COVID-19: Four prominent academics in the sphere of disability rights discuss the issue of employment and workplace discrimination against people with disabilities specifically in the pandemic when financial situations are increasingly precarious.

 Who We Are

 - (During her service as a member of the United Nations Committee on the Rights of Persons with Disabilities, Professor Jacobs will continue to lead and work on academic projects with the Center, but will not be involved in any of our advocacy work.)